 Only your dentist can provide a professional opinion on what treatment is best for your specific oral needs: dental implants or dentures.
 You should visit your dentist, who will evaluate your oral condition to determine the ideal treatment.

-Sue Vetter’s dental care offers affordable dentures in Seattle.
-To learn more about the treatment, our service, and book your appointment, please call or visit us.
+Sue Vetter’s dental care offers affordable dental care in Seattle.
+To learn more about the treatment and our service, book your appointment, please call or visit us.